muquit/markdown-toc-go/README.md

 # Download

-Download pre-built binaries from Releases page.
+Download pre-built binaries for various platforms from Releases page.

 # Bulding from source